 Brake bleeding is an important but kind of difficult mountain bike mechanical task.
 Bleeding your brakes properly will keep them in great condition while also keeping the likelihood of malfunction low.
 If you haven’t already got a hydraulic brake bleeding kit, I highly advise you to buy one and it’s a good idea to buy the branded one for your brakes.

 Best Hydraulic Bike Brakes

 Shimano is one of the leaders in hydraulic mountain bike brakes.
 It wouldn’t be hard to fill this list with amazing, high-quality brakes made by Shimano.
 Since I’ve had to make the hard decision of only choosing a couple of Shimano mountain bike brakes, the XTR BR M9020 Trail is a great choice.

 As is evident from the product image, these downhill brakes, made from a super lightweight mono one-piece body, are nicely ergonomic, powerful and compact.
 The styling has definitely been thought about extensively.
 Shimano has gone a little different from most other hydraulic brake manufacturers.
-The brake lever has been extended out a little farther than normal, with the actual lever having a steep angle pointing forward, being much more suitable for one or two fingered braking.
+The levers have been extended out a little farther than normal, with the actual lever having a steep angle pointing forward, being much more suitable for one or two fingered braking.